Websoft9Archive/ansible-ghost/docs/solution-more.md

 # More

-Each of the following solutions has been proven to be effective and we hope it can give you help.
+Each of the following solutions has been proved to be effective and we hope it can give you help.

 ## Configuration

 Ghost official offers many configurations.
-Please refer to[Tutorials](https://ghost.org/tutorials/) and [FAQ](https://ghost.org/faq/)
+Please refer to [Tutorials](https://ghost.org/tutorials/) and [FAQ](https://ghost.org/faq/).

 ## Domain Binding

 When there is only one website on the server, you can visit the website without binding domain.
-While considering the server security and subsequent maintenance, the **Domain Binding** step cannot be omitted.
+While considering the server security and subsequent maintenance, it would better to do the **Domain Binding**.

 Taking one website as an example, steps for domain binding are as follows: